smartfog/fogflow/doc/en/source/deploymentview.rst

 * **Task Designer**: 8080

-Fog node
+Edge node
 -----------
-A fog node must deploy a worker and install docker-engine to run task instances.
-Normally, it is also required to deploy an IoT broker at each fog node so that the data flow exchanged between task instances on the fog node can be done locally.
-However, the IoT Broker at edge node is optional.
+An edge node must provide the docker execution environment.
+Each edge node needs to run a worker and an IoT broker.
+Physically, an edge node could be an IoT gateway, a virtual machine, or even an end-point device that supports docker.

 Registry service